-The English Civil War, as it is usually known, should really be seen as a wider conflict, as there were few areas of the British Isles which were not in some way affected.
-The fighting extended beyond England to Scotland, Ireland and Wales.
+The English Civil War, as it is often known, should really be seen as a wider conflict.
+The fighting extended beyond England to Scotland, Ireland and Wales, affecting most areas of the British Isles in some way.

 Charles’s marriage to a Catholic, Princess Henrietta Maria of France, and his introduction of what were considered ‘popish’ practices into the English Church, aroused mistrust.
 The King’s foreign policy, which did little to assist Protestants abroad, was also viewed with suspicion.